NurMarvin/discord-tweaks/README.md

 - Rainbow mentions (like there was for @someone)
 - Rearrange the searchbar to the very top right
 - Make code blocks scrollable
-- Make user panels scrollable
 - Make role names fully show up in the user list on the right
 - Hide the Help button in the right corner
 - Hide the Gift button on the text field
+- Make guild tooltips have their old styling again

 If you have a tweak that you would love to see in this plugin, just message me on Discord @ NurMarvin#1337 and I will try and add it